Keith & Dianne Hambrook

 Keith was careful not to taint this.
 His approach was to enable creativity rather than to teach technique.
 He encouraged the men to connect with the process and enjoy the experience.
 In halting Bislama he told them to find their “inner pikinini” (inner child) and they appeared to understand and embrace the concept.

-Budget constraints and limited availability of stocks in Port Vila meant the most basic of materials were used: plywood, house paint and the kind of cheap brushes that make artists want to cry.
+Budget constraints and limited availability of stocks in Port Vila meant the most basic of materials were used: plywood, house paint and the kind of cheap brushes that make artists want to weep.
 Keith was only able to provide the primary colours which, along with a rudimentary colour theory tutorial, led to the discovery that yellow mixed with blue makes green.
 The art group delighted in this.
 The islands of Vanuatu are mostly shades of lush, verdant green and it’s a favourite colour.

 I immediately saw huge potential in the paintings.
 As a graphic designer I knew how to enhance and present them, while the marketer in me kept insisting that this was a perfect way to showcase the reforms being implemented in Vanuatu Correctional Services at that time.
 My idea was to create an art calendar with a different painting for each month, and a couple of additional pages providing information about the other rehabilitation programmes that were running such as woodworking, gardening and cooking.